ibm-client-engineering/solution-template-quarto/README.md

 * Neovim
 * Text Editor

-You can also install Quarto via Command Line: 'pip install quarto-cli'
+You can also install Quarto via Command Line:
+`pip install quarto-cli` or
+`brew install --cask quarto`

 ## How do I use it?
 1. Change line 9 of the `_quarto.yml` file to the appropriate Project Name of the solution doc.